gardener/ci-infra/README.md

   testgrid-create-test-group: "false"
 ```

-When your configuration is finalized and merged into `ci-infra` repository `gardener-ci-robot` automatically creates a PR for `kubernetes/test-infra` repository to update [our configuration there](https://github.com/kubernetes/test-infra/tree/master/config/testgrids/gardener).
-Once this PR is merged the new configuration is active.
+You can test your TestGrid configuration locally with the `./hack/check-testgrid-config.sh`.
+Please open a PR for `ci-infra` repository for your new configuration.
+When it is merged the new configuration will be pushed to `gs://gardener-prow/testgrid/config` automatically and your jobs will become visible at [testgrid.k8s.io/gardener](https://testgrid.k8s.io/gardener) soon.

 ## How to setup